If you’re reading this, you probably already know that QR Codes are a simple and efficient physical-to-digital gateway.

 How can I generate UTM URLs for QR Codes in Google Analytics?

-Open Google’s Campaign URL Builder tool and enter your campaign details.
-Define all the UTM parameters (source, medium, ID, name, content, etc) that you wish to track for your QR Code campaign.
+- Open Google’s Campaign URL Builder tool and enter your campaign details.
+Define all the UTM parameters (source, medium, ID, name, content, etc) that you wish to track during your QR Code campaign.

 The process is fairly simple.
 However, you would find it cumbersome to do this at scale.
 If you’re deploying QR Codes in the thousands for a marketing campaign, you’d have to generate UTM links for each one of those codes!